 25. Many Freelancers Feel More Secure in Their Employment

-When compared to last year, 45% of freelancers said they feel more secure about their employment.
+Compared with recent years, 45% of freelancers say they now feel more secure about their employment.
 This could be because they’ve had more experience freelancing, or because there are more opportunities available.
 Only 21% said they feel less secure, and 34% said they feel about the same.

 In the same study, 41% of respondents said they intend to freelance for the foreseeable future.
 The majority (63%) also believe having a diversified portfolio of clients gives them more security than just one employer (up by 10% since 2016).
 Most freelancers average 4.5 clients per month.